knowrahman/AWS-SAA-C02-Course/README.md

 - StringList
 - SecureString

+many aws service are natively integrated with parameter store like Cfn and so on

 Parameter Store:

 - Can store license codes, database strings, and full configs and passwords.
-- Allows for hierarchies and versioning.
+- Allows for storing hierarchies and versioning of a value.
 - Can store plaintext and ciphertext.
-  - This integrates with **kms** to encrypt passwords.
+  - This integrates with **kms** to encrypt passwords. ex: $DB-user, $DB-PASWORD
-- Allows for public parameters such as the latest AMI parameter to be stored and referenced during EC2 creation
+- Public parameters: Allows for public parameters such as the latest AMI parameter to be stored and referenced during EC2 creation
 - Is a public service so any services needs access to the public sphere or to be an AWS public service.